Dwelling Coverage Explained: How Much Do You Really Need?

 Standard Replacement Cost

-Pays to rebuild your home up to the dwelling limit on your policy — full current material/labor cost, no depreciation deducted.
+Pays to rebuild your home up to the dwelling limit on your policy with current material and labor costs and no depreciation deducted.
 If your home costs $450,000 to rebuild but your limit is $350,000, you pay the $100,000 difference.
 This is the most common baseline, but it carries real risk if your limit falls behind actual costs.

 Extended Replacement Cost (ERC)

-An endorsement that adds 10% to 50% above your Coverage A limit as a safety buffer.
+An endorsement that adds 10% to 50% above your Coverage A limit as a safety buffer (most commonly 25%).
 If your dwelling limit is $400,000 with a +25% ERC endorsement, your insurer can pay up to $500,000 to rebuild.
 This protects against moderate cost spikes, post-disaster demand surges, and minor underestimates in the original dwelling calculation.
 Most experts recommend at least a +25% ERC if guaranteed replacement cost isn't available.

 Guaranteed Replacement Cost (GRC)

 The strongest protection available.
 GRC pays the full cost to rebuild your home, even if it far exceeds the stated dwelling limit.
-No dollar cap on rebuild costs — you're covered for the actual reconstruction bill (minus your deductible).
-This is the best safeguard against extreme construction cost spikes, but it's offered by fewer insurers, comes with stricter underwriting requirements, and carries higher premiums.
+There's no dollar cap on rebuild costs, so you're covered for the actual reconstruction bill (minus your deductible).
+This is the best safeguard against extreme construction cost spikes, but it's offered by fewer insurers, comes with stricter underwriting requirements, and typically adds 5 to 10% or more to your premium.
+It's also often unavailable in high-catastrophe states.

 Smart Savings Made Simple!